ywata/2018-AFP/assignment1.md

 4. Define a function `pruneSmooth`, which leaves only smooth permutations in the tree.
 5. Redefine the function `smoothPerms`.

-This new implementation should be available in a new module of your package, and pass all the tests you developed in exercise 2.
+Integrate this module in the testsuite you developed in the previous exercise.

 ### Exercise 4 -- Unfolds (30%)